 WHAT IS A COMBO UNIT?

-DO WOODWORKERS HAVE STOCK SIZES OR DO THEY CUSTOM MAKE?
+DO THE WOODWORKERS HAVE STOCK SIZES OR DO THEY CUSTOM MAKE?

 Both.
-Separate brochures are available with stock sizes and prices on tracked and trackless bifolds, sliders and combo units.
+The Woodworkers catalogue is available with stock sizes and prices on tracked and trackless bifolds, sliders and combo units.
 We also manufacture to any size or style if our stock range does not meet your requirements.

 No. We are a supplier not a subcontractor.
 If requested we can provide you with details of a BSA registered builder who will undertake installation work including lock fitting.
 By regulation only registered and insured contractors are permitted to do installations.
 Should you be undertaking building already, it is most common for your existing contractor to undertake the joinery installation work and you will need to ascertain if he prefers the joinery to arrive pre-hung or to hang it on site himself.